 Form the subject of an independent inquiry

-Senior managers dealing with whistleblowing cases should have a working knowledge and understanding of other Trust procedures, e.g. grievance, disciplinary, harassment and child protection procedures, to ensure that concerns raised by employees are addressed via the appropriate procedure.
+Managers dealing with whistleblowing cases should have a working knowledge and understanding of other Trust procedures, e.g. grievance, disciplinary, harassment and child protection procedures, to ensure that concerns raised by employees are addressed via the appropriate procedure.

-Stage 3:
+Stage Three: